incrediblecrab/apple-os-documentation/liquid-glass/adopting-liquid-glass.md

 - **Combine custom Liquid Glass effects** - Use GlassEffectContainer to optimize performance when applying effects to custom elements
 - **Performance test your app across platforms** - Regularly assess and improve performance when building with latest SDKs
 - **Use UIDesignRequiresCompatibility key** - Add to your information property list to maintain previous SDK appearance while updating

+### Adoption Timeline

+> **Important:** Apple has announced that the option to retain current designs using `UIDesignRequiresCompatibility` will be removed in the next major release (iOS 27).
+Full Liquid Glass adoption is required by iOS 27's public release.

+**Key Dates:**
+- **April 2026**: All App Store submissions require Xcode 26 and iOS 26 SDK
+- **Fall 2026**: Liquid Glass adoption becomes mandatory with iOS 27

+**Recommendation:** Begin adopting Liquid Glass now to ensure a smooth transition and to take advantage of the unified design language across all Apple platforms.

 ### Related Components